 While it’s an exciting time in the market, there’s a lot to consider when starting your own business.
 That’s why we’ve created this step-by-step guide to help set you up for maximum success.
 Read on, or skip to what matters most to you.

 Whether you’ve been an electrician for two decades or two years, starting your own business is always an exciting adventure.
 However, it’s also important to lay a solid foundation before opening your company.
 To ensure your business has the structure to bear through thick and thin, make sure you have all your ducks in a row before your big launch.

 Here are some ways that will help get you there!

-1. The first step to start an electrical business is doing your research.
+1. The first step to starting an electrical business is doing your research

 You can have the best company name, utilize the newest technology, and work with the most outstanding team in town—but it doesn’t mean much if you’re targeting the wrong audience.
 In order for your business to thrive, it’s crucial to know who your consumer base is from the get-go.
 After all, they’ll be the ones driving the cash flow.

 Even if you already work in the area you’re planning to start your electrical business in, you still need to research and define who your customer is.
 What works for one electrical company won’t work for another, and it’s best to see where the most opportunities lie for the services you offer.

 You can start your research by deciding if residential or commercial work (or both!) is right for you.
 Here are some questions to consider:

 Is the area you plan to start your electrical business in more rural or urban?